Meet the Academic Team

 Dr Adrian Dye

-Adrian is an Environmentalist and lecturer in Geography that teaches across the Geoscience courses at Teesside University.
+Adrian is an Environmental Scientist and Lecturer in Geography.
+He teaches across the Environmental Science BSc and Environmental Management MSc courses here at Teesside University.
 His research interests are the Anthropocene in the Arctic, use of satellite thermal imagery and GIS to detect climate change, as well as water quality and Ecology.
 Adrian’s recent research mainly focuses on how lakes evolve in front of glacier termini as they retreat and respond to climatic events (Arctic heatwaves).
-He has just returned from a field season in the Arctic where he has seen big changes since 2017.
+He has conducts regular field seasons in the Arctic where he has seen big changes since 2017.

 Twitter: MrADye1